10 of the Best Poems about Drinks and Drinking

 Seamus Heaney, ‘Sloe Gin’.
 Taking the form of a toast – with the glass raised in honour not only of the sloe gin but also the woman who made it – this poem beautifully captures the full-on sensory experience of drinking sloe gin, from opening the bottle to smell the ‘disturbed tart stillness of a bush’ to way the drink flames in the glass ‘like Betelgeuse’.
 Next time you drink some sloe gin, remember this poem.

 Staying for another drink?
-Continue your drinking session with our exploration of the links between classic literature and the martini, and learn about what connects Roald Dahl with chocolate and red wine here.
+Continue your drinking session with these classic poems about fruit, our exploration of the links between classic literature and the martini, and learn about what connects Roald Dahl with chocolate and red wine here.

 Image (bottom): Martini Splash, courtesy of Thor on Flickr.